History of African Americans in Chicago: Housing

 Between 1900 and 1910, the African-American population rose rapidly in Chicago.
 White hostility and population growth combined to create the ghetto on the South Side.
 Nearby were areas dominated by ethnic Irish, who were especially territorial in defending against incursions into their areas by any other groups.
 Most of this large population was composed of migrants.
-In 1910 more than 75 percent of blacks lived in predominantly black sections of the city.
+In 1910 more than 75 percent of Blacks lived in predominantly black sections of the city.
 The eight or nine neighborhoods that had been set as areas of black settlement in 1900 remained the core of the Chicago African-American community.
-The Black Belt slowly expanded as African Americans, despite facing violence and restrictive covenants, pushed forward into new neighborhoods.
+The black belt slowly expanded as African Americans, despite facing violence and restrictive covenants, pushed forward into new neighborhoods.
 As the population grew, African Americans became more confined to a delineated area, instead of spreading throughout the city.
-When blacks moved into mixed neighborhoods, ethnic white hostility grew.
-After fighting over the area, often whites left the area to be dominated by blacks.
+When blacks moved into mixed neighborhoods, ethnic White hostility grew.
+After fighting over the area, often Whites left the area to be dominated by Blacks.
 This is one of the reasons the black belt region started.

-The Black Belt of Chicago was the chain of neighborhoods on the South Side of Chicago where three-quarters of the city's African-American population lived by the mid-20th century.
-In the early 1940s whites within residential blocks formed "restrictive covenants" that served as legal contracts restricting individual owners from renting or selling to black people.
-The contracts limited the housing available to black tenants, leading to the accumulation of black residents within The Black Belt, one of the few neighborhoods open to black tenants.
-The Black Belt was an area that stretched 30 blocks along State Street on the South Side and was rarely more than seven blocks wide.
+The black belt of Chicago was the chain of neighborhoods on the South Side of Chicago where three-quarters of the city's African-American population lived by the mid-20th century.
+In the early 1940s Whites within residential blocks formed "restrictive covenants" that served as legal contracts restricting individual owners from renting or selling to black people.
+The contracts limited the housing available to black tenants, leading to the accumulation of black residents within the blacks belt, one of the few neighborhoods open to black tenants.
+The black belt was an area that stretched 30 blocks along State Street on the South Side and was rarely more than seven blocks wide.
 With such a large population within this confined area, overcrowding often led to numerous families living in old and dilapidated buildings.
 The South Side's "black belt" also contained zones related to economic status.
 The poorest residents lived in the northernmost, oldest section of the black belt, while the elite resided in the southernmost section.
-In the mid-20th century, as African Americans across the United States struggled against the economic confines created by segregation, black residents within the Black Belt sought to create more economic opportunity in their community through the encouragement of local black businesses and entrepreneurs.
-During this time, Chicago was the capital of Black America.
-Many African Americans who moved to the Black Belt area of Chicago were from the Southeastern region of the United States.
+In the mid-20th century, as African Americans across the United States struggled against the economic confines created by segregation, black residents within the black belt sought to create more economic opportunity in their community through the encouragement of local black businesses and entrepreneurs.
+During this time, Chicago was the capital of black America.
+Many African Americans who moved to the black area of Chicago were from the Southeastern region of the United States.